 Guitars play key roles in many different types of music, from country and blues to jazz and rock.
-Whether it's a power chord progression, a classical run of notes, or a searing guitar solo, we all love the music that can be coaxed out of the six strings of a guitar.
+Their six strings can steal the show with a power chord progression, a classical run of notes, or a searing guitar solo.
+Yes, many people love the music that can be coaxed out of a guitar.

-If you’ve ever tried to play a real guitar, you know it’s not the easiest thing in the world to do.
+Have you ever played along on air guitar when no one was watching?
+How about using a guitar-shaped controller to play a favorite song in a video game?
+Pretending to play famous tunes can be a lot of fun!
+If you’ve ever tried to play a real guitar, though, you know it’s not the easiest thing in the world to do.
 It takes skill and lots and lots of practice to master the art of putting your fingers in the right places while strumming the strings to produce those magical sounds.

 Speaking of strings, did you know that not all guitars have six strings?
-In fact, the earliest guitars didn’t start out with six strings.
-Although we usually think of a typical guitar as having six strings, there are actually a wide variety of guitars in existence today, many of which have either fewer or more than six strings.
+It’s true!
+The earliest guitars didn’t start out with six strings.
+Today, there are actually a wide variety of guitars in existence.
+Many of them have either fewer or more than six strings.

-Eventually, a sixth string was added in the 1700s to expand the range of the guitar even further.
+Eventually, a sixth string was added in the 1700s.
+This expanded the range of the guitar even further.
 That’s the popular version of the guitar we know and love today.
-That didn't stop musicians from experimenting even more, though.
+It hasn’t stopped musicians from experimenting, though.
 Today, there are all sorts of guitars used around the world.

 For example, the bass guitar usually only has four strings.
-Its thick strings match the notes of the lowest four strings of a regular guitar, but they’re an octave lower in pitch.
+They match the notes of the lowest four strings of a regular guitar, but they’re an octave lower in pitch.
 Specialty bass guitars can be found, though, that have five or six strings.